Code-Institute-Submissions/portfolio-6/readme.md

 The key focus of this project is to showcase my portfolio website whilst finding the right balance between a clean and minimalistic look and feel as well as utilising the best techniques to present content in spectacular ways.

-The project's design is something that has been derived from Google's [Material Design](https://material.io/design/).
+The project's design is something that has been inspired from Google's [Material Design](https://material.io/design/).
 With great admiration for Material Design, it was a great opportunity to take inspiration from techniques which work well and showcase my knowledge through the portfolio.

 More focus was drawn to the colour palette for this portfolio.
 It was imperative to use 'soft' contrasting colours, ones which also complement each other.